What is daily volatility (σ) in a stock forecast?

 What is the difference between realized and implied volatility?

-Realized volatility is computed from actual historical price moves; implied volatility is backed out of current options prices and reflects forward-looking market expectations.
+Realized volatility is computed from actual historical price moves; implied volatility is backed out of current options prices and reflects forward-looking expectations.
 Quantustik's forecast band is driven by realized volatility.

 Why does higher volatility widen the CI90 band?